Sai Paranjpye: Career

 She also made the serials Hum Panchi Ek Chawl Ke, Partyana and Behnaa.
 Sridhar Rangayan assisted her in the film Papeeha and in the serials Hum Panchi Ek Chawl Ke and Partyana.

 Paranjpye has also written and staged plays like Maza Khel Mandu De, Jaswandi and Sakhe Shejari.

 Paranjpye directed several documentary movies, including Helping Hand (London), Talking Books, Capt.
 Laxmi, Warna Orchestra, and Pankaj Mullick.
 Her 1993 documentary Choodiyan, on the anti-liquor agitation in a small Maharashtra village for the Films Division, received the National Film Award for Best Film on Social Issues.

 In 2001, Paranjpye made the movie for children, Bhago Bhoot.
 At the first Indian International Women's Film Festival, held in Goa in 2005, a review of her movies was held, and it featured her best movies.
 She headed the jury in the feature film category of the 55th National Film Awards for 2007.

 In July 2009, Paranjpye's documentary film Suee was released, emerging from the South Asia Region Development Marketplace (SAR DM), an initiative spearheaded by the World Bank.
 Suee explores a number of areas in the lives of injecting drug users including treatment, care, peer and community support, rehabilitation and the workplace, and was produced in partnership with the Mumbai-based NGO Sankalp Rehabilitation Trust.
 The 29 minute film was aired on Doordarshan on World AIDS Day, 1 December 2009.

 In 2016, she released her autobiography, Saya: Majha Kalapravas, written in Marathi.
 It was a bestseller that had reached its fifth edition in 2020.
 She then released A Patchwork Quilt – A Collage of My Creative Life, the English version of her autobiography, in 2020, with some chapters rewritten.

 Personal life

 Sai was married to theater artist Arun Joglekar; they had a son, Gautam, and a daughter, Winnie.
 Sai and Arun separated after two years.
 They remained friends until Arun's death in 1992.
 After their separation, Arun acted in Sai's Sparsh (1980) and Katha (1983).
 Their son, Gautam Joglekar is a director of Marathi films (Pak Pak Pakaak, Jai Jai Maharashtra Maaza) and a professional cameraman, and their daughter Winnie Paranjpe Joglekar is an educationist and homemaker.
 Winnie acted in many of Sai's movies, dramas and TV serials in the 1980s.
 Winnie and her husband, Abhay, now deceased, have two children; Abeer and Anshunee.
 Gautam starred as the male lead in Nana Patekar's directorial venture Prahaar with Madhuri Dixit playing the female lead.

-Sai Paranjpye is a multimedia personality.
-She made her own way, creating entertainment that obliterated previous material and created an indelible line between mainstream and parallel cinema.